saltstack/salt/doc/ref/modules/index.rst

 An execution  module author should always assume that strings fed to the module have already decoded from strings into Unicode.
-In Python 2, these will be of type 'Unicode' and in Python 3 they will be of type 'bytes'.
+In Python 2, these will be of type 'Unicode' and in Python 3 they will be of type ``str``.
 Calling from a state to other Salt sub-systems, should pass Unicode (or bytes if passing binary data).
 In the rare event that a state needs to write directly to disk, Unicode should be encoded to a string immediately before writing to disk.
 An author may use